rprb93/depth_yolact_ros/README.md

 ROS wrapper for Yolact.
 This repository extends the main one it was forked from by utilizing a depth image to generate 3D bounding boxes and pointclouds of the detected objects.

+## What's Next?
+ - Support yolact_edge
+ - Support ROS2
+ - Checking the `TODO`s in the code
+ - A complete code refactoring to move the whole depth and pointcloud topics and all their features to a C++ node to utilise the pcl and transformation tools available there and this would make it orders of magnitude faster.

 ## Demo
 The following videos shows the package in use.
 The first video is in a gazebo simulation.
 The second shows the package working with a D435 camera in realtime.